 Becoming a new parent?
-Parenting is amazing in many ways.
-But entering parenthood for the first time might also be the biggest change in your life.
+Parenting is incredible in so many ways.
+But entering parenthood for the first time is likely also to be the biggest change in your life.

 9 pieces of advice for first time parents

 When entering parenthood, you’ll realize one thing.
 There are parenting experts everywhere and everybody wants to have a say.
 However, what is right for one family may be completely wrong for another.
 The good thing is, as a parent you get to lead the way.
 You are the expert on your own, your child’s, and your family’s needs.

 #2: Focus on the baby – but don’t forget to focus on you

 Your “me”-time disappears from your schedule when becoming a parent.
 Your new best friend will require your full attention – all the time.
 Luckily, there’s a way to combine the two.
 Keep your baby close in a baby carrier when doing chores at home or bring the baby to the gym for some me-time.
 Focusing on your own well-being is not selfish.
 It’s essential in being a good parent.

 #3: Plan for both family time, me-time, and free time